Lessons in Order

 To count sixteenth notes, we have to count quarter-beats.
 We do this by inserting the letters e (pronounced "ee") and a (pronounced "uh" or "ah") between the beats and the "ands", like this:

 | 1 e + a 2 e + a 3 e + a 4 e + a | 1 e + a ...

 To get to where you can understand a rhythm by just looking at it, you need to practice reading and playing (or singing) lots of written music.
+We can't give you that practice in this theory course; you have to go do that yourself!
 Most people need help from a music teacher, at least occasionally, to make sure they're "on the right track".

-Next: There's more you need to know to read rhythms; learn how we write "odd-length" (e.g. 2½- or 3-beat) notes in Tied & Dotted Notes.
+Next: There's more you need to know to read rhythms; learn how we write "odd-length" (e.g. 2½- or 3-beat) notes in Lesson 39: Tied & Dotted Notes.